Rianto-RNT/rnt-computer-app/README.md

   * Refactor Product code - component and page
   * Create product with category
   * get subcategory base on parent category
+  * subcategory props - calling subcategory when choosing caegory in create product on admin dashboard

 ## Articles